llm-bible/llm-bible.github.io/_publications/sam2025predicting.markdown

 bibkey: sam2025predicting
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.01558"}
-tags: ['Security', 'Training Techniques', 'Model Architecture', 'Tools', 'GPT', 'Prompting']
+tags: ['Tools', 'GPT', 'Model Architecture', 'Security', 'Training Techniques', 'Prompting']
 ---
 As large language models (LLMs) are increasingly relied on in AI systems, predicting when they make mistakes is crucial.
 While a great deal of work in